By Maria Yulikova

 “I believe we should use this building for all kinds of community events and shows: art classes, community meetings, public art galleries, professional artwork shows, performances, and music concerts,” Sears told Neighborhood View.

 Jennifer Kuhnberg, the founder and director of OnStage Dance Company, a non-profit performing arts organization for adults, has been in business for over 15 years.
-She moved to Malden nearly 8 years ago, setting up a studio in Maplewood Square.
-When the 2020 pandemic made the studio in Malden cease operations, Kuhnberg began renting hourly studio spaces in Cambridge.
-OnStage organizes festivals and performances in different locations around Boston, while it used to be in Malden, primarily.
+She moved to Malden nearly 8 years ago, renting a studio in Maplewood Square.
+When the 2020 pandemic made the studio in Malden cease operations, Kuhnberg began renting hourly studio spaces in Cambridge, Arlington and other neighboring towns.
+Kuhnberg returned her base to Malden a couple of years ago, again renting kids dance spaces, when available, for classes.
+OnStage organizes festivals and performances in Boston.

 “I was very excited to learn about the future Arts Center in our town.
 For me, this means the perspective of having a permanent studio in Malden once again,” Kuhnberg said.
-She added that she could have tapped the local cultural council for future performances and festivals in Malden.
+She added that she could tap the local cultural council for future performances and festivals in Malden.

 Kuhnberg is familiar with The Foundry, a new self-sustaining center of creativity and collaboration at Kendall Square in Cambridge, a building that is owned by the city of Cambridge.